Linarka21/rsschool-cv/cv.md

 * https://vk.com/id6325356

 ## About Me
-### I am 37 years old and work as an engineer.
+ I am 37 years old and work as an engineer.
 I think that my real work will someday lead me to stagnation.
 I really need classes in which I can develop.
 That's why I'm here.

 ## Skills and Proficiency:
 1. HTML5
 1. Git
 1. SCL
 1. IntelliJ IDEA
+1. SQL

 ## Code Example
 ```function sum(a, b) {